Dr. Michael Haller on Clinical Research and Future Treatments for T1D

 I always tell patients, we’re no longer striking out like we did in the 1980s and 90s in terms of immunotherapies… we’re certainly not hitting home runs either.
 We’re just starting to get on base.
 But it’s exciting that we’re in the game now.

 Can you talk to me a little bit about the clinical trial process?
 What are some of the obstacles and some of the things that you’ve seen work well?

-My style is just to be as transparent as I possibly can about what’s involved in being in the particular trial, what the risks and benefits are, and what I think the likelihood of a particular therapy being beneficial to the patient might be.
-I always find it very interesting that I can present the same trial to 2 or 3 different families and get 3 or 4 times that many responses from them about, whether it’s a good idea or not for them.
+My style is just to be as transparent as I possibly can about what’s involved in being in the particular trial, what the risks and benefits are and what I think the likelihood of a particular therapy being beneficial to the patient might be.
+I always find it very interesting that I can present the same trial to two or three different families and get three or four times that many responses from them about, whether it’s a good idea or not for them.

 What can you tell me about Teplizumab?

 The Prevention Trial with Teplizumab was run through TrialNet and enrolled folks who had a very high risk for progressing and needing insulin, but who still had no insulin need when they were enrolled.
 They received either med or placebo, and then we had to follow them.